Nightingale Park Strollers

 It is a very beautiful park and we tend to enjoy the chatting as much as the walking.

 The natural-surface path is lumpy in places and can get muddy so it might not be suitable for all wheelchairs - it also seems to wake up sleeping babies.
 It seems to be OK for powered wheelchairs.
-It might be more comfortable to ride on the grass next to it in places.
+In places, it might be more comfortable to ride on the grass next to it.

 After the walk